ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

-I'm BombCraft (changing username on September 6, 2025 because my current username sucks)
+I'm lambdascorpii (formerly known as BombCraft)

 15 | he/any | autistic | silly bisexual cat | gd creator, 5 creator points

-If you need to contact me for anything, email me at bombcraft2010@gmail.com or send me a message on Discord (my Discord username is just "bombcraft").
+If you need to contact me for anything, email me at bombcraft2010@gmail.com or send me a message on Discord (my Discord username is "lambdascorpii.").
 I also take GD level requests on Discord, but I can't guarantee that your level will be sent to mods, since I am not a mod and I don't have many connections with mods.

 If you have a Nintendo Switch or Switch 2, my friend code is SW-2753-1792-8503.
 I'll add my Pokemon Go friend code later.